Choosing an Outsourcing Engagement Model: What Is Right For You

 How does it work?

 A client buys a number of hours that will be spent on any of the services that Agente provides.
 Such a project is billed for actual work scope based on hourly rates of employees, plus the costs of materials.
-The main advantage of the single service model is the opportunity to get the specific expertise that your team lacks and adjust requirements, while a vendor provides their quality services.
+The main advantage of the single service model is the opportunity to get the specific expertise that your team lacks and adjust requirements, while the vendor provides their quality services.

 - Requirements can be updated on-the-go.